harmony-development/scherzo/README.md

 ## Build

-- Make sure you have the latest stable Rust toolchain installed (not required if you have Nix)
 - Clone this repo
+- Make sure you have the toolchain described in `rust-toolchain.toml` installed
+    - This will be installed automatically for you if you have rustup setup!
+- Make sure you have `lld` installed
 - Run `cargo build`

-If you have Nix, you can do:
+If you have Nix, you can just do:
-- Flakes: `nix build`
+- Flakes: `nix build` to build, `nix develop` for development shell
-- Non-flakes: `nix-build`
+- Non-flakes: `nix-build` to build, `nix-shell shell.nix` for development shell

 You can also get an executable binary from the latest `Continous build` release.